na-na-hi/renget/archive/stscript.md

 I'm pretty new to scripted cards, though I do have about two decades worth of programmer experience.
 Take this information as you wish.
 Kudos to https://rentry.org/creamsan, it was his cards that inspired me to look into this.

+On the git, you can find the script linter/parser under the /public/scripts folder: https://github.com/SillyTavern/SillyTavern/tree/release/public/scripts
+Commands are registered and executed via callbacks, if you ever need to look them up.

 __Introduction__
 What is STscript?
 It's probably easier to show through an example.